-- Sore Throat and Cough Fighter–This time of year, with the cold and flu virus rampaging across the country, thyme comes in as a valuable aid.
-Thyme’s ingredients are antimicrobial, meaning it is effective against viruses, and bacteria.
+- Sore Throat and Cough Fighter — During the cold & flu season, or ANY time of year, thyme can help kill viruses and bacteria and aid your immune system.
+Thyme’s ingredients are antimicrobial, meaning it is effective against viruses, bacteria, and other pathogens.
 A recent study conducted at a University in Poland tested thyme against 120 different strains of bacteria, with patients who had infections the mouth, respiratory tract, and urinary tract.
 Thyme actually boosts the power of a popular antibiotic, erythromycin.
 The study showed thyme as being extremely effective against all the bacteria, including some of the antibiotic resistant ones.

 Thyme has been used for hundreds of years as a treatment for coughs and bronchitis.
 This study from Germany used thyme as an oral treatment for coughing.
 The group treated with this combination had a 50% reduction in coughing fits.
 Add this lovely herb to your soup or tea, and enjoy not only its taste, but germ-killing power too.
 Thyme is also a powerful immunity-booster as well.